chitransh100/codeConnect-Frontend/project.md

 - create the profile page and a update profile page
 - create the live card update page
 - create a send request and accept the request page
+- create the signup page
+- update the backend for that
+-